 - Each Assistant has its own thumbnail and a notification badge with the current number of issues it has found.
 Clicking on these thumbnails filters the results list to show only issues from the Assistant you’ve selected.
 Clicking the leftmost thumbnail will reset the view and show you issues from all Assistants.

-- The circle icon gives you access to the Manage Assistants sheet, settings to show or hide ignored rules, and a link to open the Assistants directory (coming soon).
+- The circle icon gives you access to the Document Settings window, settings to show or hide ignored rules, and a link to open the Assistants directory.

 - Each issue in the results list is collapsible (handy if you have a lot to look through!) and hovering over it will reveal a